Is it possible to end the year with hope?

-As 2016 comes to a close, I am determined to sign off with a shout of joy and expectant hope!
+As this year comes to a close, I am determined to sign off with a shout of joy and expectant hope!

 Why joy?
-Because God gave me more than I dreamed or deserved in 2016!
+Because God gave me more than I dreamed or deserved this year!

 Don’t worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Then you will experience God’s peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus

-His peace will guard your hearts and minds as you live in Christ Jesus – as I pray over the unmet dreams AND thank God for what He did in 2016, He releases a supernatural joy and faith for the coming year!
+His peace will guard your heart and minds as you live in Christ Jesus.
+As I pray over the unmet dreams AND thank God for what He did in this year, He releases a supernatural joy and faith for the coming year!

 It’s the kind of hope that defies human calculation, the kind that comes only through prayer and gratitude.

-I want to encourage you (and myself) as we reach the end of 2016 – God is not done with you yet.
+I want to encourage you (and myself) as we wrap up the year – God is not done with you yet!

-If we believe what God says is true, if we trust His word is true, what kind of people ought we to be?
+Now, if we believe what God says is true, if we trust His word, then what kind of people ought we to be?
 How should we act, what should we be saying?
 How should we be ordering lives?

 but the word which they heard did not profit them, not being mixed with faith in those who heard it.
 Hebrews 4: 2b